Carpk/ShawnKlein/_posts/2016-06-08-the-rest-architecture.md

 #### Client-Server

 There is a separation of concerns where clients (such as your browser) are not concerned with data storage, and the servers are not concerned with the user interface.
+This improves the portability of the user interface across multiple platforms, improves scalability by simplifying components, and allows components to evolve independently.

 #### Stateless

 State session is held in the client.
 There is no client context that is stored on the server between requests.
+Each request must contain all the necessary information to process the request.
+Visibility is improved because a monitoring system does not have to look beyond a single request in order to understand the request.
+It is reliable due to the ease of recovering from partial failures.
+And Scalable with the server not having to store data between requests allows to free up resources.

 #### Cacheable